 Su Jia, Andrew Li, R. Ravi

 Our previous work showed the first separation between markdown and unconstrained pricing, under minimal assumptions.
-Is there still a separation if we add more assumptions, for example assuming the demand model has certain functional form?
-We introduce a complexity index that measures the complexity of a family, and provide a complete settlement of the problem under this framework by proving tight regret bounds for each regime.
-(Click here to watch my informs talk video)
+However, in practice, demand functions are usually assumed to have certain functional forms, which can potentially be utilized for designing better policies.
+We introduce a notion called "markdown dimension" that measures the difficulty of performing markdown pricing on a family, and provide a complete settlement of the problem by proving a tight regret bound for each markdown dimension.

 Kyra Gan, Su Jia, Andrew Li, Sridhar Tayur.
-(NeurIPS'21) Winner, INFORMS Pierskalla Award 2021
+(NeurIPS'21) Winner, INFORMS Pierskalla Best Paper Award 2021

 Liquid biopsy is an emerging approach for early cancer detection, which aims at detecting mutations from the free-floating DNA in the blood.
-We consider an Active Hypothesis Testing problem with the goal of identifying the cancer type using minimal number of tests.
-Apart from theoretical guarantees, we also demonstrated the efficacy of our policies on real DNA mutation data.
+We consider the Active Hypothesis Testing problem, where the goal is to identify the unknown cancer type using minimal number of tests.
+In addition to theoretical guarantees, we also demonstrated the practical efficacy of our policies on real DNA mutation data.

 Su Jia, Jeremy Karp, R. Ravi, Sridhar Tayur.
-(Forthcoming, Manufacturing and Service Operations Management)
+(Manufacturing and Service Operations Management)

 Dynamic pricing with unknown demand has been extensively studied and often formulated as a bandit problem.
-While well-understood theoretically, bandit-based policies are rarely deployed in the real world, since many of them overlooked practical constraints.
+While well-understood theoretically, bandit-based policies are rarely deployed in the real world, largely due to overlooking practical constraints.
 For example, the price may oscillate, which is unfavorable in practice.
-We consider markdown policies, i.e. policies with non-increasing prices, and show a tight regret bound that "separates" markdown and unconstrained pricing.
+We consider markdown policies, i.e. policies with non-increasing prices, and show a tight regret bound that "separates" markdown and unconstrained pricing under unknown demand.

 Su Jia, Fatemeh Navidi, Viswanath Nagarajan and R.Ravi.
 (NeurIPS'19)

 In medical diagnosis, a sequence of medical tests is performed to identify the patient's disease.
-We consider the problem of finding the lowest-cost decision tree.
-As opposed to prior work where the outcome of each test is assumed to be known, here we consider the setting where some tests may have unknown outcomes, and provide the first approximation algorithms.
+The problem of finding the lowest cost testing procedure (i.e. decision tree) for a given set of tests is a classical problem in discrete optimization.
+As opposed to prior work where the test outcomes are assumed to be known, we consider the setting where some tests may have unknown outcomes, and provide the first approximation algorithms.